-The Dvarsh language is written with twenty-two characters that function as both letters and syllabary, depending on context.
-Each symbol, standing alone, is also a word in its own right.
-There are, additionally, six vowel symbols used with the main forms in their function as letters.
-The diagram shown here, the name of which (seen in the lower right) transliterates as “Jayela,” is the pattern by which young dvarsh learn their glyphs.
-An approximate translation of “Jayela” is “knowledge of shape and shadow.”
+The Dvarsh language is written with twenty-two characters that function as both consonants and syllabary, depending on context.
+Each character, standing alone, is also a word in its own right.
+There are, additionally, six vowel symbols used with the main characters when they function as consonants.
+The following table illustrates the set of characters in calligraphic and typographic versions.

 Dvarsh characters were inspired by plant forms: leaves, thorns, berries, buds.
 Written lines may go left to right, right to left, top to bottom, bottom to top, or whatever; one always reads in the direction “the vine grows.”
-My Jayela is drawn left to right, the orientation most familiar to me as a native Anglophone.
+The characters shown are oriented left to right, which is most familiar to typical Anglophones.

 Dvarsh, An Introduction, by Robert Stikmanz, offers a practical guide to the language, including extensive vocabulary and essential grammar.
 Published by Stikmantica in December 2017, it has become the touchstone for beginning studies in Dvarsh.

 Copyright © 2018 Robert Stikmanz (unless otherwise noted)